walkstew/debate_tournament/README.md

 ### Next Steps

 This project was designed to fit the precise needs of the specific tournament I was running.
 Future modifications will be made to make the functions generalize better.
 Additionally, the scheme for finding semifinalists could be implemented better, which will include adding a way to break ties in student ranks.
 This will likely require a different way of storing results.
 Finally, for the debate tournament, currently matchups are found using randomness and ensuring there aren't repeat or intra-school matchups.
 This would be better modelled as a constraint satisfaction problem where the most constrained team is assigned a matchup first.

+I will also likely move over from notebooks to regular .py files.